HollyRuess/hrbi_python3/README.md

 (STRUCTURE 2 line format, A=1,C=2,G=3,T=4,missing=-9). vcf can be compressed.
 Reorder file is optional, and is a list of accessions from the (#CHROM line in the vcf file) in the order that you want the structure output in (i.e. tree order, group order, etc.).

+# haplotype_count.py
+This python3 program counts the number of times each haplotype appears in vcf file (per accession).
+Haplotypes are ./., 0/0, 0/1, 1/0, 1/1, or other.
+VCF file can be compressed or uncompressed.